Frequently Asked Questions

 How can my company match my funds?

 Many companies offer matching gift programs to maximize their financial contributions to non-profit organizations.
 This means you may be able to increase your impact with a matching gift and move us closer to a world free of IBD.
-The simple three step process is easy to follow – get details on our Matching Gifts page.
+Visit https://www.crohnscolitisfoundation.org/donate/matching-gifts for information about requesting a matching gift for your donation.

-Take Steps is a non-competitive walk event with routes that average two to three miles in length, by varies by walk event.
-Most walk routes are handicap accessible.
+Take Steps is a non-competitive walk event with routes that average two to three miles in length, but varies by walk event.
+Contact the walk staff of your local event to find out the exact length.

 Our patients can’t stop during bad weather, so neither do we!
 Take Steps will take place rain or shine; however, if there is dangerous weather, the local chapter will notify participants of alternate plans.